pointblankdev/charisma-web/README.md

 description: >-
   Welcome to the Liquidity Pools & Tokens API documentation.
-This API powers our decentralized finance (DeFi) data layer on the Stacks blockchain, aggregating detailed information about liquidity vaults
+This API powers our decentralized finance (DeFi) data layer on the Stacks blockchain, aggregating detailed information about liquidity pools
 ---

 # Introduction